rrb211570/VideoWeaver/README.md

 We're trying to yield as many use cases for VideoWeaver as possible, so you can mix and match based on your needs.

-All that's left is to instantiate VideoWeaverPanel, host your project, and you're ready to start video editing!
+## Documentation

+See [documentation] to learn more about the current architecture, supported feature-set, code organization, and how to reuse upload/download functionalities.

 ## Contributing